JimmyKenMerchant/jimmy-codeviewer/README.txt

 To put Actual Hyphen and have newline.

 2. '(edit(soft-hyphen))':
-To put a html entity "&shy;" to use "hyphens: manual;" in CSS.
+To put a HTML entity "&shy;" to use "hyphens: manual;" in CSS.

 3. '(edit(new-line))':
 To have newline.